 Finding the Best Places to Retire Since 2006!

-Overview: Once inhabited by Native American Calusas and treasure-seeking Spaniards, mellow Estero was founded as a religious colony and Utopian society in the late-1800s.
-It sits along Estero Bay on the southwestern Florida coast and has grown by nearly 50% in the last 10 years.
+Once inhabited by Native American Calusa and treasure-seeking Spaniards, mellow Estero was founded as a religious colony and Utopian society in the late-1800s.
+It sits along Estero Bay and the Estero River on the southwestern Florida coast and has grown 30% during the last 10 years.

 Although Estero did not flourish as a Utopian society, its mellow character, abundant wildlife and vast opportunities for recreation still make it a desirable place to live.
-Established neighborhoods with ranch ramblers now coexist with sleek new subdivisions peppered with Mediterranean and Italian architecture.
 Residents enjoy kayaking, canoeing, boating, fishing and other water activities, as well as weekend festivals and events, golf expositions and the Mound Key paddling tours.
 Several museums and galleries are devoted to the local Native American and Utopian history.
 Two large malls provide shopping opportunities.
+Established neighborhoods with ranch ramblers now coexist with sleek new subdivisions peppered with Mediterranean and Italian architecture.
 The closest beach is Barefoot Beach, about 10 miles away.
+It sits on one of the last undeveloped barrier islands on Florida's southwestern coast and is often nearly empty.

 The 10,000-acre Estero Bay Aquatic Preserve on the west side of town is Florida's oldest aquatic nature preserve.
 Mound Key Archeological State Park, a rich Calusa artifact site, is only accessible by boat, and Koreshan State Historic Site is the site of the original religious settlement.